hofstadter-io/hof/README.md

 ### hof

 ```
-hof - the high code framework
+hof - the higher order framework

   Learn more at https://docs.hofstadter.io